 RMIT offers a variety of learning and teaching approaches including lectures, seminars, studios, workshops, presentations, group discussions and syndicate work.

-In this program you will receive feedback from your supervisor and others when you undertake professional work and tasks while in employment.
+Ongoing assessment throughout the semester includes examinations, essays, reports, oral classes, presentations, Throughout your study in the Associate Degree in Legal Practice (Paralegal) you will receive feedback from your supervisor and others when you undertake professional work and tasks while in employment.